 Anyway, Caitlin Jenner is with us, lives in Southern California, is very aware of the dangers of fires out there.

-Uh this is something you talked about when you made your run for governor back in the day.
+This is something you talked about when you made your run for governor back in the day.

 Boy, I certainly did.

-That was like number one on my list of things to do.
+That was like number one on my list of things to do because fighting fires has to be offensive.

 I live in Malibu, California.

-Um the Wolfe fire came right through my house.
+The Wolsey fire came right through my house.

 What's happening here in Los Angeles?

-Actually, uh today the winds are so hard.
+Actually, today, the winds are so hard.

-Last night they were between 80 and 90 miles an hour at my house.
+Last night, they were between 80 and 90 miles an hour at my house.

 Absolutely.

-Um yeah, all the tar paper on my roof, this is the second time it's happened, lifted right up off my house and was thrown all the way down the mountain.
+Yeah, all the tar paper on my roof, this is the second time it's happened, lifted right up off my house and was thrown all the way down the mountain.

-Uh trying to get that repaired.
+Try to get that repaired.

-Uh the south end of Malibu, and you get down at Pacific Palisade, it's just getting destroyed.
+Fortunately, I'm at the north end of Malibu, the south end of Malibu, and you get down to Pacific Palisades, it's just getting destroyed.

 And Karen Bass isn't even in town.